 Ski shops are not usually up on the new sport of snowblading so they often try to fit your ski boots as they would for skiers.
 This means they will want your toes to be touching the front of the boots, assuming that you will be leaning forward and thus your toes will move back from the front of the boots.
 It will be up to you to decide how you want them to fit.
 Also, make sure that your heel doesn’t slip in the back, in other words, the heel needs to be secure and stay put when you move, not keep rising up from the back of the boot.

 How do snowblade bindings adjust to my boots?

 Basically, with non-release bindings, the lip in the back of your boots fits under the back metal bale making the back of your boots secure and the front toe lever tightens over the front lip and clamps over your boot to hold it in place.
 With release bindings, adjust the binding to your boot size and they should just click in – put toe in first and then click down on the heel until secure.
 Make sure with release bindings that you have your DIN set by a local shop to make sure it releases when it should.

 Can I put my own ski bindings on snowblades?

 Yes.
-You can put your own ski bindings or snowboard bindings on most snow blades that we sell but you may need to redrill your boards.
-We can also affix release bindings to your snowblades.
-Call us for more information.
+You can put your own ski bindings or snowboard bindings on most snow blades.
+We can also affix release bindings to your snowblades but call us for more information.